Azure IoT Central architecture

 Rules and actions work closely together to automate tasks within the application.
 A builder can define rules based on device telemetry such as the temperature exceeding a defined threshold.
 Azure IoT Central uses a stream processor to determine when the rule conditions are met.
 When a rule condition is met, it triggers an action defined by the builder.
 For example, an action can send an email to notify an engineer that the temperature in a device is too high.

 In an Azure IoT Central application, device templates define the behavior and capability of types of device.
 For example, a refrigerator device template specifies the telemetry a refrigerator sends to your application.

-- Device capability models specify the capabilities of a device such as the telemetry it sends, the properties that define the device state, and the commands the device responds to.
+- A device model to specify the capabilities of a device such as the telemetry it sends, the properties that define the device state, and the commands the device responds to.
 Device capabilities are organized into one or more interfaces.
-For more information about device capability models, see the IoT Plug and Play documentation.

 - Cloud properties specify the properties IoT Central stores for a device.
 These properties are only stored in IoT Central and are never sent to a device.

 - Views specify the dashboards and forms the builder creates to let the operator monitor and manage the devices.